min2ha/ukwa-site/content/target/15731/index.en.md

   "start_date": "2015-03-26T09:00:00Z"
 }

-# National Association of Commercial Finance Brokers (NACFB), The

 The National Association of Commercial Finance Brokers (NACFB) is the regulatory body for the Commercial Finance Industry and to ensure good practice and good standards in the profession.